The knowledge your company accumulates is your primary competitive advantage. No one has the experience and insight that you do.

 But don’t worry, we’ll discuss more about cultivating strong employee engagement best practices with your knowledge base in #8.

-5. Share knowledge-based articles to maintain peak performance.
+5. Share knowledge base articles to maintain peak performance.

 If you don’t continuously evolve as a company, you’ll likely fall behind.
 That’s why it’s important to encourage collaboration, listen to ideas, and keep your employees sharp with educational resources relevant to their jobs.